The LEA RIVER VALLEY: THREE MILLS ISLAND and the OLYMPIC PARK

 However, let me give you an idea: why not coming on a HIGH SPEED train from ST.PANCRAS STATION?.
 For the GAMES it was called, very appropriately, the JAVELIN.
 A SEVEN MINUTES journey!.
 You will alight at STRATFORD INTERNATIONAL, unless you want to continue on towards PARIS.

-You are in the OLYMPIC PARK, built during the first decade of the century, up to 2012, and opened to host the OLYMPIC and PARALYMPIC GAMES that year.
+built during the first decade of the century, up to 2012, and opened to host the OLYMPIC and PARALYMPIC GAMES that year.
 Remember that 2012 was a DIAMOND JUBILEE YEAR, for QUEEN ELIZABETH II (60 years on the throne) and to the OLYMPIC PARK title was added that of QUEEN ELIZABETH.
 As you remember, the queen would passed away in 2022, while celebrating another JUBILEE YEAR.
 So, welcome to the QUEEN ELIZABETH OLYMPIC PARK.

 The celebration of the 2012 Games in London was considered a success.
 And that best the contribution of those events is the LEGACY they left, to EAST LONDON, especially.
 In that, the organisers were right.